Testing4AI/DeepJudge/README.md

 $ conda activate tf2-gpu
 ```

-To run code in the jupyter notebook, you should add the kernel:
+To run code in the jupyter notebook, you should add the kernel manually:

 ```shell
 $ pip install ipykernel